 - Students can pick up free medical-style masks from the Central Students Association office in the University Centre.

 - Departments and units can source medical masks from the Stockroom and arrange distribution to meet their area’s needs.

 - The University will also provide additional PPE as needed for specific work and learning environments.
 Learn more on the Environmental Health and Safety website.

-In general, all those on University of Guelph campuses are required to wear masks when indoors.
+In general, until July 1 all those on University of Guelph campuses are required to wear masks when indoors.
 Under certain, very limited circumstances, it may be acceptable to remove your mask.

 Depending on the circumstances, you may be able to remove your mask while:

-- Working alone in a private office with the door closed (others are not present)
+- Working alone in a cubicle when 2 metres of distance can be predictably maintained or in a private office with the door closed (others are not present)